 Last time: Neither the Carrot nor the Stick.

 Over the last three weeks we considered this principle in general: what it means, how it fits in with the others, etc. We also looked at how we did, or didn’t use this principle in past situations and how it applies to the present.
 This week we’ll try to understand how we might apply the principle in the future.

 Here are some personal reflections.
 I offer them in the spirit of dialogue and exchange, and look forward to hearing your thoughts about, and experiences with, this principle.

 This week we turn our focus to the future.
 It is there, in the times ahead, that I hope to reach the desired pleasurable objects, persons or situations.
 Even if I seek to re-live, or re-create, or re-experience something from my past, it is in the future that I place this hope.
 And it is in the pursuit of that future pleasure that I can become trapped.

-One of the participants in an earlier conversation pointed to the Elephant in the room, something about which many of us have wondered.
-It’s not just that the pursuit of pleasure seems natural, and automatic, but we also ask ourselves: if we don’t pursue what we desire how will we ever accomplish anything?
-These very basic questions remind me of how these proposals go to the root of things; what is being suggested here is a very different attitude to how we move through “the world of people and things”, than my habitual approach.
-To me it suggests that there is another way of doing things.
-I understand it as a challenge to find a new way of relating to the things (people, situations, etc) to which I’m drawn — like in the story of the Magic Cake (related in Week One of this Principle) neither avid in pursuit, nor fearful in enjoyment.
+One of the participants in our first week of conversation on the principle of pleasure pointed something about which many of us have certainly wondered.
+It’s not just that the pursuit of pleasure seems natural, and automatic, but also if we don’t pursue what we desire how will we ever accomplish anything?
+This very basic question reminded me of how these proposals so often cut to the root of things in novel ways.
+For example, what is being suggested here is a very different attitude or way to move through “the world of people and things” than the habitual.
+It seems to suggest that there is another way of doing things or perhaps it’s like a challenge to find a new way of relating to the things (people, situations, etc) to which I’m drawn — like in the story of the Magic Cake (related in Week One of this Principle) neither avid in pursuit, nor fearful in enjoyment.